awsdocs/aws-data-exchange-user-guide/doc_source/cloudwatch-events.md

 # CloudWatch Events<a name="cloudwatch-events"></a>

-As a subscriber with an active subscription to a product, you receive a CloudWatch event from AWS Data Exchange every time the provider publishes new revisions or adds new data sets to an existing product\.
+As a subscriber with an active subscription to a product, you receive an Amazon CloudWatch Events event from AWS Data Exchange every time the provider publishes new revisions or adds new data sets to an existing product\.
 The CloudWatch event contains the `DataSetId` and the list of `RevisionIds` that have been published\.

+**Note**
+This feature is currently only supported for revisions for file\-based data products \(Amazon S3 objects\)\.

 Revisions and data sets can be added in the console or programmatically\.
-For more information on adding these programmatically, see [Using AWS Data Exchange with the AWS Marketplace Catalog API](appendices.md)
+For more information about adding these programmatically, see [Using AWS Data Exchange with the AWS Marketplace Catalog API](appendices.md)\.

+**Note**
+AWS Data Exchange emits events on a best effort basis\.

-## CloudWatch Events for adding revisions<a name="events-add-revision"></a>
+## CloudWatch events for adding revisions<a name="events-add-revisions"></a>

 When adding revisions, the detail type of the CloudWatch event is set to `Revision Published To Data Set`\.
-Here is an example CloudWatch event body for an added revision:
+Here is an example CloudWatch event body for an added revision\.

 ```
 {